Validating Prior-informed Fisher-matrix Analyses against GWTC Data: Comparison with GWTC data

-We show our main results in Fig.~\ref{fig:median_summary} and in Fig.~\ref{fig:histograms_summary}.
-In Fig.~\ref{fig:median_summary}, for each of the 15 parameters, we plot the ratio between the $90\%$ credible interval we get from the Fisher analysis, without (in \textit{orange}) and with priors (in \textit{blue}), and the $90\%$ credible interval that was obtained with the full Bayesian approach, as a function of the total mass of the binary (in detector frame).
-Furthermore, the size of the dots is proportional to the SNR of the signal (ranging in $[\sim 2, \sim 24]$), and the colour shade indicates whether the event was seen by 2 (lighter shade) or 3 detectors (darker shade).
+Our main results are summarized in Fig.~\ref{fig:boxplot_summary}, Fig.~\ref{fig:median_summary} and in Fig.~\ref{fig:histograms_summary}.
+In Fig.~\ref{fig:median_summary}, for each of the 15 parameters, we plot the ratio distribution between the $90\%$ credible interval we get from the Fisher analyses, without (in \textit{orange}) and with priors (in \textit{blue}), and the $90\%$ credible interval that was obtained with the full Bayesian approach.
+Events, along the $x-$axis are represented by boxplots.
+The median of the distribution for each event is highlighted as a horizontal line in a darker shade for both the analyses, with and without priors.
+In Fig.~\ref{fig:median_summary}, we plot the medians of the distributions as a function of the total mass of the binary (the median value in the detector frame).
+Furthermore, the size of the dots is proportional to the SNR of the signal (ranging in $[\sim 4, \sim 25]$), and the colour shade indicates whether the event was seen by 2 (lighter shade) or 3 detectors (darker shade).
 The SNR obtained in each of the detectors and for the network are listed in detail in Tab.~\ref{tab:events}.
-Fig.~\ref{fig:histograms_summary} shows the corresponding histograms of the $90\%$ credible interval ratio for each parameter, with (in \textit{blue}) and without (in \textit{orange}) priors.
-This provides a clearer view of the range of errors and the effect of adding priors.
+Fig.~\ref{fig:histograms_summary} shows the corresponding histograms of the medians of the $90\%$ credible interval ratio distributions per event for each parameter, with (in \textit{blue}) and without (in \textit{orange}) priors.
+We are not evaluating the distance between our and the LVK results in a distributional sense using, for example, the Hellinger distance, as this leads to a case-by-case and, within one event, parameter-dependent results due to degeneracies and multimodality issues.
 Here are the observations: \begin{itemize} \item \textit{mass parameters}: The Fisher analysis tends to overestimate chirp mass and mass ratio errors.
 The match with LVK results is better for the chirp mass.
-When priors are included, the match becomes very good, and most of the bias of the error estimates (towards larger or smaller errors) is removed. \item \textit{luminosity distance}: The Fisher analysis typically overestimates errors of the luminosity distance, especially when the number of detectors is lower (2 instead of 3).
+When priors are included, the match becomes very good, and most of the bias of the error estimates (towards larger or smaller errors) is removed. \item \textit{luminosity distance}: The Fisher analysis typically overestimates errors of the luminosity distance.
 The inclusion of priors leads to a good match with LVK results.
-When all three detectors are active, the constraint on the distance measurement is already done well by the Fisher analysis alone. \item \textit{angular parameters}: The inclusion of priors does not generally improve the error estimates of \texttt{RA}, \texttt{DEC}, and the difference between LVK results and Fisher analysis spans over two orders of magnitude. $\theta_{JN}$, $\Psi$ and $\phi$ show a slight improvement from priors.
+When all three detectors are active (see Fig.~\ref{fig:median_summary_virgo} and discussion in Sec.~\ref{subsec:multi_modality} below), the constraint on the distance measurement is already done well by the Fisher analysis alone. \item \textit{angular parameters}: The inclusion of priors does not generally improve the error estimates of \texttt{RA}, \texttt{DEC}, and the difference between LVK results and Fisher analysis spans over two orders of magnitude. $\theta_{JN}$, $\Psi$ and $\phi$ show a slight improvement from priors.
 We address this specifically in a distinct Sec.~\ref{subsec:multi_modality} below. \item \textit{time of coalescence}: The error on $t_c$ is already well estimated with Fisher analysis alone.
 It is curious to observe that when priors are included in the \texttt{GWFish} analysis, the errors of the merger-time estimates can be significantly underestimated. \item \textit{spin parameters}: All the spin parameters are poorly constrained with Fisher analysis alone.
 Including priors allows us to reproduce the LVK results.
 Still, it should be noted that even the LVK results are likely prior driven since the signals reported in GWTC carried very little information about spins (with some exceptions). \end{itemize}